brendanmapes/PPLanalytics/README.md

 ### This is a copy of the repo originally created within the Public Policy Lab organization by Aman Choudhri.
 View the original here: https://github.com/Public-Policy-Lab/PPLanalytics.
-This copy will allow for continued exploration and development of these tools by Cornell Tech graduate students,who are working with PPL in early 2025.
+This copy will allow for continued exploration and development of these tools by Cornell Tech graduate students, who are working with PPL in early 2025.